 General Information: Kom-Pal or Konparu-Yu (金春湯) is a family-friendly and authentic public bathhouse near Meguro River and right in the center of Tokyo.
 I’m pretty sure you have seen pictures of Meguro before since the river has become one of Tokyo’s most famous Hanami spots.
 Meguro is a more residential part of Tokyo and less popular for sightseeing, but Rinshi-No-Mori is a nice park to visit with children.
 You could also go to the unique Parasitological Museum.
 Shibuya, Meiji Shrine, Yoyogi Park, and other more famous sights are about half an hour away.

 Family-Friendly Sento: This is actually not an onsen, but a public bathhouse called “Sento” in Japanese.
 Before you dismiss this option let me explain!
-Usually, I refrain from recommending public bathhouses in my onsen posts, but Tokyo is not an onsen town and the options are extremely limited.
+Usually, I refrain from recommending public bathhouses in my onsen posts, but Tokyo is not an onsen town (there are a lot of amazing onsen towns near Tokyo, though) and the options are extremely limited.
 While a Sento is definitely not the same as an onsen, it still provides a similar and very authentic Japanese bathing experience.
 Out of all the family-friendly onsen and bathing facilities that I found directly in Tokyo, Kom-Pal is the most traditional one, in my opinion.